LateGenXer/finance/rtp/CONTRIBUTING.md

 ```

-See `default_state` in `rtp/app.py` for the definitive reference of what state
+See the `default_state` dictionary in `rtp/app.py` for the definitive reference of what state
-parameters there are.
+parameters are there.